Nuno345/Parametric-window-studio/README.md

 Structure: HTML5
 Styling: Vanilla CSS (CSS Variables, Flexbox, CSS Grid)
 Logic: Modern ES6 JavaScript Modules
-🛠️ Local Usage

-To run this locally, you do not need to install Node.js or a build process.

-Clone the repository or download the HTML file.
-Open the file directly in any modern web browser (Chrome, Edge, Firefox, Safari).
-(Note: an active internet connection is required upon first load to fetch the Three.js library.)
 ⚠️ Known Issues
 Depth Dimension Accuracy